Cormac McAnallen

 Cormac McAnallen (Cormac Mac An Ailín; 11 February 1980 – 2 March 2004) was an Irish Gaelic footballer who played for the Eglish St Patrick's club and the Tyrone county team.

 With Tyrone, McAnallen won the All-Ireland Senior Football Championship in 2003, and twice won both the Ulster Senior Football Championship and National League titles.
 At underage level he won an All-Ireland Minor and two All-Ireland Under-21 Championships with Tyrone.
 He also won an All Stars Award for his performances in the 2003 Championship.

 McAnallen played for UCD while studying in Dublin and helped the university win the Dublin Senior Football Championship.

 McAnallen died suddenly on 2 March 2004, aged 24.
 Despite his relatively short career, he won almost every honour in the game.
 He was often captain of successful teams, and was known as a particularly inspirational captain.

+Early life

+Cormac McAnallen was born on 11 February 1980 in Dungannon.
+His parents were Brendan and Bridget, and he had two brothers Donal and Fergus.
+They lived together in the Brantry.